2. User interfaces

 then click on theInstall

-button of the toolbar. - Browse to indicate the plugin package.
+button of the toolbar. - Browse to indicate the downloaded plugin package.

 To delete a plugin, click on the Delete